-- The new planning scheme be drafted to reflect the desired locations for short term accommodation as set out above. - A short term accommodation code be drafted for inclusion in the new scheme; the code to include provisions to address the potential impacts of short term accommodation uses upon nearby residents. - Council investigate the compliance issues arising from the current "stock" of short term accommodation facilities. - A local law be drafted to support the implementation of the above policy positions.
+- The new planning scheme be drafted to achieve the desired outcomes discussed above. - A short term accommodation code be drafted for inclusion in the new scheme; the code to include provisions to address the potential impacts of short term accommodation uses upon nearby residents. - Council investigate the compliance issues arising from the current "stock" of short term accommodation facilities. - A local law be drafted to support the implementation of the above policy positions.